Skip to content

 Why is nature so important in the city?

-Trees are vital for humans
+Trees are essential for human life

 Making cities greener and more environmentally friendly

-Sealed soils have long-term ecological consequences
+Sealed soils have long-term, ecological consequences

 • Sealed floors cannot evaporate water and therefore do not contribute to cooling.

-The car is displacing nature and people
+The car displaces nature and man

-TheNumber of cars registered continues to increase today.
+The Number of cars registered continues to increase today.
 48.2 million cars are registered in Germany.
-More than half of Germans have a commute of less than 10 kilometers.
+More than half of Germans commute less than 10 kilometers to work.
 Only 13 percent use public transportation.

 Tip: How you live as car-free as possible you can find out in the linked article.